binance/binance-spot-api-docs/web-socket-streams.md

 7. The data in each event is the **absolute** quantity for a price level.
 8. If the quantity is 0, **remove** the price level.
 9. Receiving an event that removes a price level that is not in your local order book can happen and is normal.

+Note:
+Due to snapshot having a depth limit, a price level outside of a snapshot and without quantity change as the market moves, won't be in the Diff.
+Depth Stream event and consequently not included in the local order book, causing slight difference with the live order book.
+However, maximum depth limit of 5000 is enough to manage the best prices.